After some recent updates, we’d love to know what you think of the site. Please take a few minutes to complete this survey.

 - Children and young people were concerned about the impact of the lockdowns on their future.
 However, lockdowns also gave some young people time to reflect and reconsider what was important to them.
 This included study or career choices, as well as religious belief and personal identity.

-My Health our Future
+My Health, Our Future

-Find out more about the report by visiting the dedicated pages on the Healthwatch Suffolk website.
+Find out more about My Health, Our Future by visiting the dedicated pages on the Healthwatch Suffolk website.

 Links to each State of Children in Suffolk paper